mikhail-gonnochenko/Pinterest-Pin-creator/README.md

 Unlike standalone mockup tools or caption generators, this system:

-Accepts raw input images
+accepts raw input images

-Performs product isolation as part of the workflow
+performs product isolation as part of the workflow

-Generates marketing-ready visuals
+generates marketing-ready visuals

-Optimizes content specifically for Pinterest discovery
+optimizes content specifically for Pinterest discovery

 One input → one automated flow → one traffic-ready asset.